Thare-Lam/fast-elasticsearch-query-builder/README.md

 You can integrate it in your project with these steps:

-1. Complete the search criteria DTO（add correct @annotation on the field）
+1. Complete the search criteria DTO **MySearchCirteria**（add correct @annotation on the field）

    ```java
    public class MySearchCirteria {